abuiles/ember-101/hands-on.md

 ~~~~~~~~

 T> Remember that the **Route** is responsible for everything related
-to setting up the application state.
+T> to setting up the application state.

 If we visit
 [http://localhost:4200/friends](http://localhost:4200/friends) we will